neto15cg/characters/README.md

 # Characters

-- Access the application statement at the [link]()
+- Access the application statement at the [link](https://characters-six.vercel.app/)

 ## Description

 The challenge is to create a list of characters page using nextjs with the following technologies:

+- React
+- NextJs
 - Typescript
-- React
 - Hooks
 - NextJS
 - Styled Components
-- Redux & Redux Thunk
+- Redux & Redux Thunk & Ducks Pattern
 - Axios

 # Setup